 “Either way, hearing problems can be overcome if they’re caught early,” said Dr. Nelson.
 “In fact, many times outcomes can be equal to a child’s normal hearing peers.”

 Hearing aids are the primary treatment for hearing loss.
-But if your baby’s hearing impairment is more severe, she may be a candidate for cochlear implantation, which is intended for patients who do not benefit from hearing aids.
+But if your baby’s hearing impairment is more severe, they may be a candidate for cochlear implantation, which is intended for patients who do not benefit from hearing aids.
 Instead of amplifying sounds, cochlear implants placed within the inner ear stimulate the auditory nerve, which carries these signals directly to the brain.

 “The earlier the intervention and treatment, the better chance for spoken language,” said Dr. Nelson.
 “The end game is stimulation to that part of the brain.
 There’s a development window of opportunity in a child’s first 3 to 4 years of life.
 Improved access to sound stimulates development of the hearing portion of the brain (auditory cortex).
 Conversely, lack of auditory stimulation can lead to underdevelopment of these areas, and the negative effects on speech and hearing might be irreversible after that window of opportunity.”